 Andratx An old fishing port, this is a more upmarket part of the island which contains an array of luxury villas.

 Cala Millor The largest resort in the east, there's plenty of entertainment to be had here and the beach is often described as the best on the island by holidaymakers.

 Cala d'Or Often overcrowded in the summer, this destination is perfect for those visiting in the off-peak months.
 Discover a collection of small and beautiful beaches.

 Cala San Vincente This is one of the smallest beach resorts in Majorca and contains a rugged coastline with clear waters and hotels beside the beach and nestled in the hilltops.

-If you choose to visit Majorca's capital city, Palma, there are a wide selection of attractions for you to visit.
+If you choose to visit Majorca's capital city, Palma, there is a wide selection of attractions for you to visit.
 The incredible cathedral dominates the city and is a must-see for visitors to the area.
-La Almudaina (The Royal Palace) is a wonderful example of Arabian-style architecture and Bellver Castle (sits on a hill 3km north of Palma) offers a beautiful taste of the Gothic.
-The capital is a fantastic blend of old and new, also containing a wide selection of designer boutiques, cafes, bar and traditional restaurants.
+La Almudaina (The Royal Palace) is a wonderful example of Arabian-style architecture and Bellver Castle (sitting on a hill three kilometres north of Palma) offers a beautiful taste of the Gothic.
+The capital is a fantastic blend of old and new, also containing a wide selection of designer boutiques, cafes, bars and traditional restaurants.
 Overall, car hire in Majorca provides tourists the opportunity to balance the lure of beaches with the culture and history of Palma.

 As the biggest island in the Balearic archipelago, it pays to get cheap car hire in Majorca.
 With so many towns to explore - not to mention beaches, mountains, and lush countryside - you'll only get the full experience of this glorious island with your own set of wheels!